AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/debugging.md

 ## Other ways to debug

-If you are interested in other ways to get information out of the in-game Lua environment, see ~{ Ways to get runtime feedback }~.
+If you are interested in other ways to get information out of the engine's Lua environment, see ~{ Ways to get runtime feedback }~.
 This topic describes how to use Lua `print` statements and functions in the engine's runtime Lua API to send messages to the **Log Console** panel.

 ## Debugging and build configs